 QE2 was treated to a further $18 million refit in 1996.
 Works were undertaken in Southampton’s King George V dry dock – the final time QE2 would use the facility before its closure.
 The refit concentrated on completing work outstanding from the 1994 refurbishment, as well as general touch ups.
 Externally, the removal of the Trafalgar House logo from the ship’s superstructure signalled the transfer of Cunard ownership from Trafalgar to Kværner.

 The Carnival Years

-This sad news not withstanding, QE2 sailed on, enjoying a celebratory final season.
-Her 2008 world cruise begun in January 2008 where she was joined by Queen Victoria on a tandem Atlantic crossing.
+QE2 enjoyed a magnificent final season.
+Her 2008 world cruise begun in January where she was joined by Queen Victoria on a tandem Atlantic crossing.
 The two liners met again in Fort Lauderdale and Sydney before all three Cunard Queens met for the final time in Southampton in April, 2008.

 QE2 departed Southampton for the final time on 11 November 2008 – her last voyage to Dubai was fully booked out in a matter of minutes!
 She sailed under the command of Captain Ian McNaught, arriving in Dubai on 26 November.
 The ship was handed over to her new owners the following day, ending her Cunard career.